8 Workouts With A Curl Bar

 How To Work The Chest With a Curl Bar

-The EZ bar is a variation of the bar, but the bar is curved at each end.
+The EZ bar is a variation of the bar, but the EZ is curved at each end.
 The device is generally used for loops and is often called “EZ curl bar”.
-Although the curls do not focus on your chest, you can do some exercises with EZ bars that will work the Chest workout and strengthen your chest.
+Although the curls do not focus on your chest, you can do some exercises with EZ that will work the Chest workout and strengthen your chest.

-Pull Curl Bar
+Curl Bar Pull

-Hold the Curl bar on your Chest workout with a slight crease on your elbows.
+Hold the Curl bar on your chest workout with a slight crease on your elbows.
 Start lowering the bar behind you, extending your arms behind your head as far as your shoulders allow.
 Be careful not to tire the muscles of your shoulders.
 When you lower your arms behind you, let them go lower than your head.
 It is best to start by testing this exercise with a weight that will not challenge you, at the risk of losing control of the bar.

 Close the chest press

-Place two equal load curve bars on the floor parallel to each other.
+Place two equal load curve EZ’S on the floor parallel to each other.
 They must be able to roll.
 Place yourself in a hovering position hovering lengthwise, arms fully extended and the body rigid and upright.
 Grasp the bars at the tilt towards the ends.
 This is the starting position.

 To work the muscles of the chest